alshadab/alshadab/README.md

 - 📫 How to reach me: alshadabarnab@gmail.com
 - 🔭 I’m currently working on Traideas as a Junior Software Engineer
-- 🌱 I’m currently learning NEST.js
+- 🌱 I’m currently learning NEST.js, Zustand, Remix, Flutter
 - 👨‍💻 All of my projects are available at <a href="https://al-shadab-arnab-portfolio.onrender.com/">Portfolio</a>
 - 📄 Know about my experiences https://drive.google.com/drive/folders/1wRrJs97IUeSuWMxaqxwjnqRuCvUZC4ay?usp=sharing